hackle/blog-rust/raw/ad-hoc-polymorphism.md

 }
 ```

 Is the `animal` parameter a `Tiger` or a `Cow`?
-The point is, it could be either, and the `Feed` method shouldn't care as long as its implementation is concerned. `animal.Feed()` could be invoking a harmless `Cow.Feed()` that results in shortening of grass, or `Lion.Feed()` that results in loss of life of another animal.
+The point is, it could be either, and the `Feed` method shouldn't care as long as its implementation is concerned. `animal.Feed()` could be invoking a harmless `Cow.Feed()` that results in shortening of grass, or `Tiger.Feed()` that results in loss of life of another animal.
 This big attitude of "don't know, don't care" is fully endorsed by "polymorphism", and is further supported by famous idea like the Liskov Substitution Principle (in my opinion the only principle in SOLID with any substance).
 Subtyping is really flexible, and is easily abused by drunk programmers.

 **Parametric polymorphism** or generics allows us to define operations over "structures" instead of specifics of element types.
 Consider `filter : (T -> bool) -> [T] -> [T]` in JavaScript,